m5kro/KiKard/README.md

 Button 1 - Read/emulate<br>
 Button 2 - Switch between NRF52 and ST25<br>
 Button 3 - Switch emulated tag (can save different cards on device)<br>
+The DAPLINK is used to flash the NRF with a bootloader as it doesn't come with one by default.
+There are test pads on the board to connect.

 # Bom
 | Item | Price |